Field hockey in Great Britain: National teams

+Domestic competitions

 Great Britain Super League

 The Great Britain Super League was established by Great Britain Hockey in 2007 as a showcase for British hockey talent.
 The event was shortlived running from 2007 until 2012 and is now defunct.
 The inaugural teams were from England (Wessex Leopards, Saxon Tigers and Pennine Pumas), Scotland (Caledonian Cougars and Highland Jaguars) and Wales (Celtic Panthers) competing.
 Players from the national leagues represented their relevant region.